BespokeSupport/SmartWaste/README.md

-#SmartWaste API
+# SmartWaste API

 [SmartWaste](http://www.smartwaste.co.uk/smarter/) is a recognised way to aggregate environmental data (including waste transactions).
-This PHP library provides a way to read and write data using the API.
+This PHP library provides a way to read and write data using the API, saving manual data entry.

 ## Use Cases
 * BRE Customer extracting data to their internal system